Don’t let fake sellers ruin Christmas

 - When buying from an online classifieds website, only pay when you have physically inspected or received the goods.
 If you have any doubts about the product or the person selling it, don’t go ahead with the deal.

-You can report scams to the ACCC via the Scamwatch report a scam page or by calling 1300 795 995.
+You can report scams to the ACCC via the Scamwatch report a scam page.